Man in a suit speaking at a podium with the text Alta Gracia in an outdoor park

 Contradictions in the use of public resources

-While he criticizes the national government for its economic approach, Torres allocates municipal resources to activities that exalt Guevara's image.
+While criticizing the national government for its economic approach, Torres allocates municipal resources to activities that exalt Guevara's image.
 The event includes talks, literary presentations, and children's theater, promoting the image of a communist leader responsible for numerous summary executions.

-This contradiction raises questions about the priorities of the local administration and the use of public funds for tributes to controversial figures.
-Meanwhile, the national government is implementing fiscal adjustment policies that have reversed a financial deficit of 4.4% of GDP in 2023.
+This contradiction raises questions about the priorities of the local administration and the use of public funds in tributes to controversial figures.
+Meanwhile, the national government is implementing fiscal adjustment policies that have made it possible to reverse a financial deficit of 4.4% of GDP in 2023.

 Facade of an old white building with an access ramp and a shop next to it on a tree-lined street